-The insolvency administrator may also, without prejudice to the right to compensation for the damage caused, terminate the lease agreement in accordance with the statutory or agreed notice period.
-Lessors do not have an extraordinary right to termination in case of a lessee's insolvency; any agreement granting such rights to a lessor would be unlawful.
+Without prejudice to the right to compensation for the damage caused, the insolvency administrator may also terminate the lease agreement in accordance with the statutory or agreed notice period.
+Lessors do not have an extraordinary right to termination in the case of a lessee's insolvency; any agreement granting such rights to a lessor would be unlawful.